jxnl/blog/docs/writing/posts/consulting-marketting.md

 ## How Did I Build a Marketing Plan for My Business?

+!!! note "The numbers"

+  I publish about 10 blogs a month and close to a 1000 tweets a month and grow about 3000 followers a month.
+This results in about two emails a week from potential prospects at a 50% close rate.
+I make anywhere between $40,000 to $80,000 a month.
+Everything is on a monthly subscription basis and you can see my services page [here](../../services.md)

 Transitioning from a technical role to consulting was a significant change, but I embraced the challenge.
 One of the helpful resources I discovered during this process was the book "One Page Marketing Plan".
 This book provided a simple yet effective framework for creating a marketing plan, focusing on three key areas: before the sale, during the sale, and after the sale (customer retention and referrals).

 ![One Page Marketing Plan](https://www.thinkingbusinessblog.com/wp-content/uploads/2018/10/Dib.png)